Wolfgang Kröger: Education and professional life

 Wolfgang Kröger studied mechanical engineering, specialized on nuclear technology, at the RWTH Aachen University, completed his doctorate in 1974, also at RWTH Aachen, and his habilitation thesis in 1986, which focused on safety requirements for urban-sited nuclear power plants.
 He joined the Institute for Nuclear Safety Research at National Research Center Jülich (FZJ, former KFA), Germany, in 1974, led projects on underground siting of nuclear power plants and on application of PSA-methodology to HTGR (High-Temperature Gas-cooled Reactor).
 He became deputy and finally acting director (1987) of that institute before he accepted the call to ETH Zurich and, simultaneously, became also research department head and member of the board of directors at Paul Scherrer Institute (PSI) in 1990.
-In 2003 he gave up the position at PSI and served as Founding Rector of the IRGC Geneva, and in parallel directed the Lab of Safety Analysis of ETH’s department of mechanical and process engineering (MAVT).
+In 2003 he gave up the position at PSI and served as Founding Rector and vice-president of the IRGC located at Geneva, and in parallel directed the Lab of Safety Analysis of ETH’s department of mechanical and process engineering (MAVT).
 After his retirement early 2011 to end of 2014 he was mandated founding executive director of the ETH Risk Center and established the project of Future Resilient Systems at CREATE in Singapore.
 At present he does research on more resilient socio-technical systems and, more sustainable (acceptable) energy technologies including novel super-safe nuclear concepts and smarter, more resilient grids.
-He is engaged in a project on learning from past nuclear events, contributes to safety assessment and validation of autonomous vehicles and works as advisor to scientific institutions.
+He is engaged in a project on learning from world wide past nuclear events, contributes to safety assessment and validation of autonomous vehicles and works as advisor to scientific institutions.

 Achievements

 Scientific research

 Wolfgang Kröger has published slightly more than 40 papers, books, and edited volumes only in the last 10 years.
 He is co-editor of three distinguished journals.
-His scientific research deals with basic methodology and practical applicability, low probability-high consequence risks and the question of acceptable/tolerable safety, all in relation to complicated single facilities including nuclear power plants and large-scale complex cyber-physical systems.
+His scientific research deals with basic methodology and practical applicability, low probability-high consequence risks and the question of acceptable/tolerable safety, all in relation to complicated single facilities including nuclear power plants of different types and large-scale complex cyber-physical systems as well as autonomous vehicles.
 Five contributions are highlighted here: